Adaptive Cumulative Mass Calibration with Conformal Prediction: Mass Calibration Algorithms

 \subsection{Construction of Predictive Sets}

-The thought experiment linking conditional coverage to distribution calibration (see Section~\ref{sec:background_conformal}) cannot be realized without additional assumptions~\citep{vovk2012conditional}.
-Therefore, we build both algorithms using predictive sets from (split) CP, which provide marginal (not conditional) coverage guarantees.
-Such (marginally valid) sets can be conservative, especially under heterogeneous per-class error: a single global threshold may be too strict in some regions of \(\XC\).
+The proposed procedure linking valid conditional coverage to point-wise calibration (see Section~\ref{sec:background_conformal}) cannot be realized without additional assumptions~\citep{vovk2012conditional}.
+Therefore, in practice, for our \emph{adaptive} temperature scaling algorithm, we use predictive sets from (split) CP, which provide only marginal (not conditional) coverage guarantees.
+Such marginally valid sets can be conservative, especially when per-class error rates are heterogeneous.
+As a result, a single global threshold may be too strict in some regions of \(\XC\).

-Recent works propose \emph{adaptive} threshold selection procedures that transform nonconformity scores in an \(x\)-dependent, invertible way while preserving marginal coverage~\citep{colombo2024normalizing,plassierrectifying}, which empirically improves conditional behavior.
-More precisely, let us define a transformation of the score:
+Recent works propose adaptive \emph{threshold} selection (do not confuse with adaptive temperature scaling) procedures that transform nonconformity scores in an \(x\)-dependent, invertible way while preserving marginal coverage~\citep{colombo2024normalizing,plassierrectifying}.
+These techniques also keep marginal coverage guarantees while often empirically improving conditional coverage.
+More precisely, let us define a transformation of the nonconformity score as: